OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

     midstream: false             # do not allow midstream session pickups
     async_oneside: false         # do not enable async stream handling
     inline: no                   # stream inline mode
+    drop-invalid: yes            # drop invalid packets

+The 'drop-invalid' option can be set to no to avoid blocking packets that are seen invalid by the streaming engine.
+This can be useful to cover some weird cases seen in some layer 2 IPS setup.

 **Example 11   Normal/IDS mode**